 - Materials created by the instructor, or created by other faculty members and/or students and used with their permission, may be freely placed in an ECR and retained thereon indefinitely.
 Examples of such materials include, but are not limited to, the following:

 In addition, materials published by the federal government, or any agency thereof, is not subject to copyright restrictions and may be freely used.

-- Material that is placed in an Electronic Course Reserve area without obtaining copyright permission must be evaluated as a qualifying “fair use” under the Copyright ACt, 17 USC 107, before placement.
+- Material that is placed in an Electronic Course Reserve without obtaining copyright permission must be evaluated as a qualifying “fair use” under the Copyright Act, 17 USC 107, before placement.

-Materials placed in an Electronic Course Reserve area are intended to supplement, not replace, textbooks or coursepacks.
+- Materials placed in an Electronic Course Reserve are intended to supplement, not replace, textbooks or coursepacks.